 These locally printed his-and-her's tee shirts finally give our passionate, loyal customers a chance to show their affection for Brooklyn Grooming in ways that don't involve forcing friends and strangers to smell their beards.

 Not that these handsome pullovers are exclusively for BG super-fans.
 There's something for everyone in these tee shirts.
-In creating his original design for the tee's logo, our graphics guru Alfredo Catedral has once again reminded us that the best graphics designers are nothing short of true visual artists.
+In creating his original design for the tee's logo, our graphic guru has once again reminded us that the best graphics designers are nothing short of true visual artists.

 What's not to love?